-- Council will consider establishing a Heritage Plan for the Town of Three Rivers to request delegated powers from the Minister of Economic Growth, Tourism and Culture for planning controls for heritage sites. - 2) Where a Heritage Plan is prepared, Council will ensure compliance with the Heritage Places Protection Act, including outlining objectives, policies, and programs for conservation of heritage resources. - 3) Where a Heritage Plan is approved by the Minister of Economic Growth, Tourism and Culture, Council shall explore opportunities for designation of additional heritage resources, including buildings, landscapes, districts, trails or corridors.
+- Council will consider establishing a Heritage Plan for the Town of Three Rivers to request delegated powers from the Minister of Economic Growth, Tourism and Culture for planning controls for heritage sites. - 2) Where a Heritage Plan is prepared, Council will ensure compliance with the Heritage Places Protection Act 1992 c.31 R.S.P.E.I.
+1988, H-3.1, including outlining objectives, policies, and programs for conservation of heritage resources. - 3) Where a Heritage Plan is approved by the Minister of Economic Growth, Tourism and Culture, Council shall explore opportunities for designation of additional heritage resources, including buildings, landscapes, districts, trails or corridors.